This is a super easy Clean Eating chili recipe. You can be eating it 30 minutes after you start making it - that's how easy it is!

-Anyway, back to my husband’s chili.
+Anyway, back to my husband's chili.
 The main difference was that he cooked it in the crockpot on low all day.
-It really does get some good flavor that way and you could totally cook it in the crock pot yourself.
+It really does get some good flavor that way and you could totally cook this recipe in the slow cooker.

 Another thing you can do to speed things up is to get your ground beef started cooking (if it's not pre-cooked or frozen) and by the time you get the rest of the ingredients in the pan, your ground beef will be close to being done and you will have a head start on the 20 minutes of simmering the main part of the chili.

 You can also change up the recipe by using different combinations of beans or by putting it in the crockpot or simmering it longer on the stovetop.
 Or, you can totally cook this in a pressure cooker.
 In the pressure cooker, just push the chili button.

 This Chili was Practically Made for Freezer Meal Prep

 Like many soups, stews, and chilis this works great for freezer meal prep.
 There aren't even any special instructions you need.
 Just cook up a HUGE batch of it (I usually do 5 recipes worth at a time) either on the stovetop, slow cooker, or Instant Pot .